aws/aws-sam-cli/CONTRIBUTING.md

 A curated subset of ~50 tests marked with `@pytest.mark.tier1` runs on every OS/container-runtime combination (e.g. Linux+Finch).
 These validate platform-specific code paths: file system operations, container runtime interaction, process spawning, and network operations.

+There are two markers:

+- `tier1` — standalone tests that don't duplicate any parameterized entry (e.g. a dedicated `test_tier1_*` method calling unique logic)
+- `tier1_extra` — dedicated `test_tier1_*` methods whose parameter set already exists in a `@parameterized.expand` list on the same class.
+These are excluded from normal Linux+Docker CI (via `-m "not tier1_extra"`) to avoid running the same test twice, but included in the tier1 Finch job (via `-m "tier1 or tier1_extra"`).

-Run locally with: `pytest -m tier1 tests/integration tests/regression`
+Run locally with: `pytest -m "tier1 or tier1_extra" tests/integration tests/regression`

 To add a tier 1 test for a new feature: